kimchi-project/kimchi/docs/API.md

         * description: Product description of a "pci" device.
     * iommuGroup: IOMMU group number of a "pci" device.
 Would be None/null if host does not enable IOMMU support.
+    * multifunction: True if the device belongs to a multi-function adapter.

 ### Sub-collection: VMs with the device assigned.